wajeht/embeddable-vue-component/README.md

 });
 ```

-Now, we can just use a single file as embeddable widget;
+Now, we can just use a single file as embeddable widget.

 ```javascript
 <script src="/feedback/test/widget.js"></script>